UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_PythonController.rst

       the execution mode for this controller (read-only).

-      * Script: 0, Execite the :data:`script` as a python code.
+      * Script: 0, Execite the :attr:`script` as a python code.
-      * Module: 1, Execite the :data:`script` as a module and function.
+      * Module: 1, Execite the :attr:`script` as a module and function.

       :type: integer